Understanding the Trans and Non-Binary Participation Policy

 -

 All England and Great Britain international teams (including England U16, U18, U21, Great Britain Elite Development Programme, England / Great Britain Senior teams and England Masters) are governed by this policy.
-To be selected for an England or Great Britain women’s international team, only participants recorded female at birth who have not or are not currently undertaking androgenising substances such as hormone treatment, and eligible for the Female category will be considered.
+To be selected for an England or Great Britain women’s international team, only participants recorded female at birth who have not completed or are not currently undertaking gender-affirming hormone therapy, and eligible for the Female category will be considered.

 Should Hockey Wales and/or Scottish Hockey have different eligibility criteria for trans and non-binary participants, then this policy will take precedence for Great Britain team selection.